HypeCheck

 Red Flags to Watch For

-• Often used as a filler in mushroom supplements — you may be paying for mostly rice starch with minimal active fungal compounds
+• Often used as a cheap filler in mushroom supplements — products may be mostly rice with minimal active mushroom compounds

 Research Sources